Freshwater Turtle Conservation

 Why are turtles in trouble?

-Minnesota, the land of 10,000 lakes, is a veritable paradise for freshwater turtles.
-Unfortunately, as a result of habitat loss & degradation, road mortality, nest predation, and poaching, turtles today are in trouble.
-Of the nine species found in Minnesota, Blanding’s and Wood turtles are particularly vulnerable and are state listed as Threatened.
+Unfortunately, as a result of habitat loss & degradation, road mortality, nest predation, and poaching, and climate change, turtles today are in trouble.
+Of the nine species found in Minnesota, Blanding’s and wood turtles are particularly vulnerable and are state listed as Threatened.
 Significant population declines in recent decades necessitate the need for action.

 Why are turtles important?